html-graph/html-graph.github.io/content/terms-and-definitions.md

 ---
-title: Terms and definitions
+title: Terms and Definitions
 ---

-## Terms and definitions
+## Terms and Definitions

-Node - an entity of the graph which can be connected with edges.
+**Graph** - a collection of nodes and the edges that connect them.

-Port - an entity of the node to which edges can be attached to.
+**Node** - a fundamental unit within a graph that can be connected to other nodes via edges.

-Edge - directed pair of ports.
+**Port** - a specific point on a node where edges can be attached.

-Edge shape - graphical representation of edge.
+**Edge** - a directed connection between two ports.

-Graph - a set of nodes and edges.
+**Edge Shape** - the visual representation of an edge.

-Canvas - background on which graph gets drawn.
+**Canvas** - the background area where the graph is displayed.

-Viewport - visible domain of canvas.
+**Viewport** - the visible portion of the canvas.

-Port direction - an angle measured in radians, used to set edge direction.
+**Port Direction** - an angle, measured in radians, that defines the orientation of an edge connected to a port.

-Node center function - function which determines how to interpret node coordinates.
+**Node Center Function** - a function that determines how the coordinates of a node are interpreted.

-Priority - z-index of graph entity
+**Priority** - the z-index value assigned to a node or edge, indicating its layering order.